TheHalfOffHero/resumeSite/mattResume/content/about.md

 ## Programming Languages/DevOps Tools

+**C# and Dotnet** I have a good understanding of the C# library and the dotnet framework.
+I have done some small feature work professionally but most of my experience is on personal projects.

 **Python:** I try to do most of my side projects using python if possible.
 I spent a great deal of time compiled languages in college so python, with its simple syntax was a breath of fresh air.
 While I'm not a master I'm capable enough to work out solutions when reference material is available.